-Fear, Doubt, and Sadness are emotional giants we face in life.
+Fear, Doubt, and Sadness are emotional giants everyone faces.
 They are daunting opponents.
 They cast gloomy shadows.

 When Fear, Doubt, and Sadness pound on the door, we cringe.
 When they step over the threshold, we know it is going to be a difficult day.